Ashley-Programmer/PRODIGY_SD_01/README.md

 ## 🧮 Conversion Formulas

-Both applications use standard temperature conversion formulas:
+All applications use standard temperature conversion formulas:

 - **Celsius to Fahrenheit**: `°F = (°C × 9/5) + 32`
 - **Celsius to Kelvin**: `K = °C + 273.15`